Skip to content

 https://www.vonkdigital.com/what-do-borrowers-do-after-a-referral/

-I have spent the last 15 years in the mortgage industry.
-In 2006 I opened a small brokerage with a few friends that we were able to grow from a 4 person brokerage to a multi state mortgage lender that made the Inc 500 list, Inc 5000 List, and was the San Diego Business Journal's #1 Fastest Growing company one year.
-In 2017 we made Entrepreneur Magazine's Entrepreneur 360 list of the 360 Most Entrepreneurial companies in the country.
-In 2018 we sold the company and I stayed on for over a year working on and with the executive team to help successfully merge the two companies.
+Anthony spent the last 20 years in the mortgage industry.
+In 2006 he co-founded a four-person brokerage and grew it into a multi-state lender that made the Inc. 500 and Inc. 5000 lists, was named the San Diego Business Journal's #1 Fastest-Growing Company, and earned a spot on Entrepreneur Magazine's Entrepreneur 360 list of the most entrepreneurial companies in the country.
+After selling the company in 2018, he stayed on for over a year to help merge the two organizations.

 Back To Top